 While the buildings were removed after filming wrapped up, visitors can still walk to the top of Mt Sunday and enjoy the same views Eowyn did, overlooking a circle of dramatic peaks.

-However, the twisted volcanic rocks and barren scenery of Tongariro National Park were used in many scenes to create the land of Mordor.
+However, many scenes used the twisted volcanic rocks and barren scenery of Tongariro National Park to create the land of Mordor.

 While you’re unlikely to recognize the exact trees that appeared in Lothlorien (unless you visit on a guided tour), the forests around Glenorchy conjure up the otherworldly atmosphere of the forests in Middle Earth.